suzukiplan/fcs80/README.md

 ## 6. HAL Implementation Guide

 This chapter guides you through the implementation of a program to run the FCS80 emulator.
-The FCS80 emulator provided in this repository can be compiled on any platform with LLVM using the clang compiler. (ex: Windows, macOS, Linux, Android, iOS, Nintendo Switch, SONY PlayStation, Microsoft XBOX etc.)
+The FCS80 emulator provided in this repository can be compiled on any platform with GNU Compiler Collection or LLVM using the clang compiler. (ex: Windows, macOS, Linux, Android, iOS, Nintendo Switch, Sony PlayStation 3/4/5, Microsoft XBOX etc.)

 ### 6-1.
 Integrate it into your project